-GOALS PERFORMANCE HIGHLIGHTS Our services align Updated our Customer Complaints Management Policy and Procedure to reflect the to the provision Queensland Public Service Customer Complaint Management Framework and Guideline of equitable and and requirements under the Public Sector Act 2022.
-We also delivered customer proficient schemes complaints management training for our employees to provide a consistent approach and recognise customer complaints as an opportunity to improve service delivery. • Continued to review our regulatory framework against better practice, to promote effective regulatory outcomes. • Developed an internal referral mechanism, to efficiently transfer compliance related matters to Enforcement for triage and investigation.
-Evidence that our • Implemented a pilot program of regional offices in Mackay, Townsville and Cairns to services meet the support regional employers and workers.
-In doing so, we were able to better communicate changing complex with industries in these regions, broaden our understanding of the needs of our needs of stakeholders and enhance our engagement opportunities.
-Two regional staff specifically stakeholderand support the wage-based portable long service leave schemes in these areas. scheme participants • Coordinated and delivered our annual survey schedule so we could receive feedback from scheme participants to facilitate service improvements and enhance customer experience. • Updated the internal review application form and updated website content to clarify the internal review process.
+GOALS PERFORMANCEHIGHLIGHTS Our services align to the provision of equitable and proficient schemes Supported employers with the process of reporting service for workers that takes place four times per year, called quarterly service returns, to ensure we have an accurate record of leave entitlements.
+Issued annual long service leave statements to registered workers.
+Updated our Customer Complaints Management Policy and Procedure to reflect the Queensland Public Service Customer Complaint Management Framework and Guideline and requirements under the Public Sector Act 2022.
+We also delivered customer complaints management training for our employees to provide a consistent approach and recognise customer complaints as an opportunity to improve service delivery. • Continued to review our regulatory framework against better practice, to promote effective regulatory outcomes. • Commenced a program of work to remediate past employer reimbursements where the correct annual rate of pay may not have been collected, thereby potentially impacting those claims.

-GOALS PERFORMANCE HIGHLIGHTS Increase voluntary compliance • Enhanced communication and digital engagement with workers and employers about their entitlements and obligations as part of stakeholder interactions with the client service delivery function. • Continued to apply the learnings from the previous pilot plan to improve the accuracy and internal compliance of the employer and worker registrations.
+GOALS PERFORMANCEHIGHLIGHTS Evidence that our services meet the changing complex needs of stakeholder and scheme participants Implemented a pilot program of regional offices in Mackay, Townsville and Cairns to support regional employers and workers.
+In doing so, we were able to better communicate with industries in these regions, broaden our understanding of the needs of our stakeholders and enhance our engagement opportunities.
+Two regional staff specifically support the wage-based portable long service leave schemes in these areas.
+Coordinated and delivered our annual survey schedule so we could receive feedback from scheme participants to facilitate service improvements and enhance customer experience.
+Updated the internal review application form and updated website content to clarify the internal review process.
+Increase voluntary compliance Enhanced communication and digital engagement with workers and employers about their entitlements and obligations as part of stakeholder interactions with the client service delivery function.
+Continued to apply the learnings from the previous pilot plan to improve the accuracy and internal compliance of the employer and worker registrations.
 Raised awareness of legislative requirements and potential penalties for non-compliance through a range of communications, including publications for employers and website content.